AdaptiveCity/sensor_pycom/README.md

 Essentially this is TTY access to the 'REPL' interface to MicroPython on the LoPy boards, plus the ability to upload/download files including `boot.py` and `main.py`.
 TBH after you get the `>>>` REPL prompt plus the file xfer ability, these tools are pretty similar.

+Note that each of these tools works the same way, i.e. they open a 'serial' connection (via USB) to the dev board (e.g. LoPy4) and interact with that dev board via the default micropython REPL prompt.
+File transfer is effected by injecting the appropriate Python into that REPL loop to achieve the required effect in the simple dev board file system.

+Note that Pycom boards are ALSO capable of supporting FTP access via their WiFi interfaces, and ALSO default to having 'cloud service' software installed ([pybytes](https://pybytes.pycom.io)) so the dev board can dial back to pycom via your WiFi network and you can edit and manage your files on the pycom website.
+For our use we need neither of these utilities running on the board and we disable them by default during the initial firmware update process.

 ## mpfshell